James Sunter

-James Sunter BA (1839 – 10 July 1909), commonly referred to as Canon Sunter, was rector of St Paul's Church, Adelaide, from 1890 to 1909.
+James Sunter (4 September 1839 – 10 July 1909), commonly referred to as Canon Sunter, was rector of St Paul's Church, Adelaide, from 1890 to 1909.
+An obituary referred to him as "one of the best known and most highly respected clergymen in Adelaide".

 History

 Sunter was born in Yorkshire and educated at St John's College, Hurstpierpoint.
 He was an apt and conscientious student, winning bursaries and exhibitions that helped pay his way through Durham University, where he received his Bachelor of Arts degree in 1877.

 He was ordained deacon in 1871, and priest in 1872 by the Bishop of Durham.

 He was appointed curate, serving at Wallsend 1871–1873; Tynemouth 1873–1875; Holy Trinity, North Shields, 1875–1879 and acting chaplain of Wellesley training ship in 1875.

-He was appointed vicar of St Anthony's church, Newcastle-on-Tyne, serving 1879–1890 and as honorary canon of St Nicholas' Cathedral from 1887 to 1890, when he was offered the incumbency of St Paul's, Adelaide by Bishop Kennion.
+He was appointed vicar of St Anthony's church, Newcastle-on-Tyne, serving 1879–1890 and as honorary canon of St Nicholas' Cathedral from 1887 to 1890, when he was offered the incumbency of St Paul's, Pulteney Street, Adelaide, by Bishop Kennion.
+St Paul's had a reputation as one of Adelaide's few "low" Anglican churches.
+One commentator branded St Paul's "High Church", though she may have referred to later practices.

-He arrived in South Australia by the RMS Ormuz with his family on 4 November 1890, succeeding Rev. J. W. Owen, resigned, and was inducted by Bishop Kennion on 9 November 1890.
+He arrived in South Australia on RMS Ormuz with his family on 4 November 1890, succeeding Rev. J. W. Owen, resigned, and was inducted by Kennion on 9 November 1890.
 He found the church building in need of a great deal of attention, and with that well underway, had the pipe organ renovated at a cost of over £500.
 Extensive additions were made to the Sunday-school buildings, so that something like £2,000 was spent during his incumbency, all without increasing the church debt.